pereznetworks/WeatherX/README.md

 [Project Site](./)

 # PROJECT UPDATE:
   - Well after much consternation it looks like I will be dropping REACT... :disappointed_relieved:
+    - then main issue is deploying a REACT app that access data using server-side database
+      - with only REACT, either WEBPACK/BABEL or CREATE-REACT-APP, and REACT-ROUTER on NODE.JS/EXPRESS using MONGOD, PostgreSQL, MYSQL
+      - many solutions I found involve REDUX, ANGULAR and other frameworks which are outside the scope of this project

+# PROJECT 12 v.0.0.2
-  - and implementing the views of my Weather App using PUG….
+  - So I will be implementing the views of my Weather App using PUG….
     - on the bright-side I will finally be deploying my app and submitting... :laughing:
   - so on my express server
     - the home page will be rendered with a simple app header and input form
     - ….after….location input is submitted